 No, at this time we only launch balloons at locations within Wyoming.

 Do we have to let the FAA or airports know about our balloon launches?

 If the payload complies with FAA regulations, then the quick answer is no. However, as a courtesy we have started informing the FAA any time we plan to launch relatively close to an airport (within ~5 miles or so).
-This is done by filing what is called a Notice to Airmen (NOTAM) ahead of time, which basically lets any pilots flying into or out of that airport know that you will be launching a balloon close by at a certain time.
-Again, not required, but a good idea when launching near an airport!
+This is done by submitting a Notice to Airmen (NOTAM) ahead of time, which basically lets any pilots flying into or out of that airport know that you will be launching a balloon close by at a certain time.
+Again, it’s not required, but it’s a good idea when launching near an airport!

 Can bad weather affect a balloon launch?